bearlin/tool_get_famous_scenery_station_airport_and_their_scws_tokens/README.md

 # tool_get_famous_scenery_station_airport_and_their_scws_tokens
 Get famous scenery/stations/airports list of China and Taiwan, then input these names to libscws to get tokens

+# The input raw datas
-# I manually collected 100 most popular Scenery/Stations/Airport from below website for both China/Taiwan, then  put them to several raw data files:
+I manually collected 100 most popular Scenery/Stations/Airport from below website for both China/Taiwan, then  put them to several raw data files:
 [China POIs]
 100 most popular scenery:
 http://chuansong.me/n/1125107